tharbakim/PlexNowPlaying/README.md

 Because PlexNowPlaying refreshes on a 5 second timer, it may take 5 seconds for the information to show up at first.

+## Intergrating with XSplit

+Unfortunately I don't use or XSplit, so I don't have anything to write here.
+If you've managed to get PlexNowPlaying working with XSplit and it requires some specific directions, please let me know.

 ## Changes and Usage

 Feel free to raise Pull Requests/Issues if you want to ask about a feature or suggest a change.